 Half a market will not be sufficient to create efficient prices nor to bring on the new generating capacity that California needs to meet its future load growth.
 Having stepped off the dock, California cannot afford to have only one foot on the boat.
 A halfway point between the old forms of regulation and a market is likely to be far worse than either.

-Three pissues should take precedence
+Three Primary Issues

 This paper identifies and discusses three fundamental issues that need to be addressed by FERC and state authorities if the California market is to ever work efficiently.
 These are:

+Improvements on information flow: Price discovery and efficiency in markets depends on information.
+The amount of information released in California is too little and too late to allow arbitrage to occur that is critical for efficiency.
+This paper will discuss why and how FERC should improve the efficiency of the market by improving the quantity and quality of transmission and operational data released to participants.
+It will also recommend that the FERC change the governance to a truly independent RTO, to make the ISO more efficient.

 Development of forwards markets and risk management: Many observers have pointed out the limitations of relying only on spot markets to procure electricity for customers, with little or no forwards contracting or hedging.
-The next section of this paper will discuss why forwards markets are critical for market efficiency and competitiveness, and what regulatory changes are required to realize these benefits.
+This paper will discuss why forwards markets and proper scheduling in the day ahead market are critical for market efficiency and competitiveness, and what regulatory changes are required to realize these benefits.

 Removing distortions on prices that affect supply and investment: At its most fundamental level, the basic issue for California is the scarcity of generation in a state and region with rapidly growing load.
 The issue for FERC is therefore to ensure that its policies do not hinder the needed investment.
 The lower and lower price caps on prices are one obvious example.
-The next section of this paper will focus on why these mechanisms distort investment signals and why other available mechanisms should be used, if indeed they are required.
+This paper will focus on why these mechanisms distort investment signals and why other available mechanisms should be used, if indeed they are required.

-Improvements on information flow: Price discovery and efficiency in markets depends on information.
-The amount of information released in California is too little and too late to allow arbitrage to occur that is critical for efficiency.
-The fourth section of this paper will discuss why and how FERC can improve the efficiency of the market by improving the quantity and quality of transmission and operational data released to participants.

-Objectives for this White Paper
+Objectives and Recommendations

 There are three basic objectives of this paper.
-First, having identified the three key issues noted above, we seek to show what economic distortions have been created due to past regulatory and legislative policies and why these are significant.
-Second, we seek to show what policy changes are needed in order to remove these distortions and to allow the market to operate more efficiently.
-Third, we suggest what specific changes FERC can enact to realize these benefits.
+First, we will show what economic distortions have been created due to past regulatory and legislative policies and why these are significant.
+Second, we will show what policy changes are needed to remove these distortions and to allow the market to operate more efficiently.
+Third, we will recommend specific changes FERC can enact to realize these benefits.

 This paper is not intended to be a complete or even partial list of specific changes needed in the ISO tariff, or in the other market rules.
 While some changes are justified, at this point it is more important to focus attention on these basic economic issues rather than attempt to fine-tune the market rules to address problems that in fact are more far-reaching in nature.